-Total production of Tesla's since the 2010 inception of Model S-1 manufacturing reached 1 million during January, 2020.
+Total production of Tesla's since the 2010 inception of Model S-1 manufacturing reached 1 million in January 2020.

-They are also encouraged by the appointment of Larry Ellison to the board of directors, a new supervising adult and Musk friend.
+They are also encouraged by the appointment of Larry Ellison to the board of directors, a new supervising adult, and Musk's friend.
 The short answer is that they will go up a lot, certainly after they broke through the old \$394 high.